usnistgov/OSCAL/docs/content/documentation/schema/_index.md

 ### Catalog Layer

 Privacy and security documentation often discusses **controls** and **catalogs**.
 A *control* represents a requirement, guideline, procedure or activity, which when implemented will reduce an aspect of information system related risk.
 A control catalog is an organized collection of controls.
-These concepts are addressed by the [OSCAL catalog layer](catalog-layer/), which provides a [catalog model](catalog-layer/catalog/) who's information structures allow a control catalog and it's collection of controls to be represented in a structured, machine readable form.
+These concepts are addressed by the [OSCAL catalog layer](catalog-layer/), which provides a [catalog model](catalog-layer/catalog/) whose information structures allow a control catalog and its collection of controls to be represented in a structured, machine readable form.

 ### Profile Layer